 The purpose of this role is to ensure we raise vital income whilst at the same time look for exciting and innovative ways to diversify and increase our funding in order to extend our reach.
 You will not be alone in this mission, and our team will work with you closely to provide support and guidance where necessary.
 Our fundraising has great potential, and we need somebody to realize this and to encourage us to be as passionate about our fundraising as we are about the care we provide.
 I am looking for energy, creativity and strong leadership skills.

 We have worked hard to embed our Hospice Values in all we do and we seek a candidate with the right values, skills and expertise to take the Fundraising Department on to the next level.
-This role will be a key member of our executive team and we would love to hear from you if you are excited by the prospect of leading our fundraising income generation to new heights.
+This role will initially work closely with the Interim Director of Income & Communications and executive team with an aim to transition into the Director position.
+We would love to hear from you if you are excited by the prospect of leading our fundraising income generation to new heights.

 I look forward to meeting you at interview stage.